harshalgunjal69/Student-Report-Management-System/README.md

 After downloading and unzipping the contents,

-1) download mysql-connector-python and prettytable modules using cmd :
+1) download mysql-connector-python, prettytable and maskpass modules using cmd :

     **pip install mysql-connector-python**